MCreator/MCreator/plugins/mcreator-localization/help/default/tool/spear_maximum_knockback_time.md

-The maximum number of seconds that can pass while using the kinetic weapon to knockback a hit entity.
+The maximum duration, in seconds that the spear can knockback a hit entity.